|

 who was asking if this was possible.
 I disagree with part of your

+answer.
 While I realize that managed care companies

 are reimbursing small amounts to providers, the provider of